code-pushup/cli/packages/plugin-lighthouse/README.md

 #### Reference groups with `lighthouseAuditRef`

 The Lighthouse categories are reflected as groups.
-Referencing individual audits for more granularity.
-Keep maintenance in mind.
+Referencing individual audits offers more granularity.
+However, keep maintenance costs of a higher number of audits in mind as well.

 ```ts
 import { lighthouseAuditRef } from './utils';